Using I/O with MicroPython on the Pi Pico

 pin_led.on() if not pin_button.value() else pin_led.off()

-We could further simplify the code by completely removing the
+We could refactor the code further by removing the if

 even if we lose clarity.